GSA/piv-guides/pages/template-2.md

 ## Create an Issue

-Once you have a topic for your guide, a forked repository, a branch, and a page, the next step is to create an **Issue** in GitHub.
+If you already have a chosen topic that was **not** on the open Issues list and have forked a repository, as well as created a branch and a page, the next step is to create an **Issue** in GitHub.

-A new **Issue** gives you a forum to discuss your topic and collaborate with other community members about it.
-Community collaboration may help bring to light related issues, insights, and new solutions and these may help you to write your guide.
+A new **Issue** gives you the opportunity to discuss your topic and collaborate with other community members about it.
+Community collaboration may help bring to light related issues, insights, and new solutions.
+These may help you to write your guide.

 To create a new Issue in GitHub: